silhavyj/ZeroMate/docs/build.md

 ## Build

-The user can use the predefined [CMakePresets.json](../CMakePresets.json) to run different builds according to their build system and the compiler.
+The user can use the predefined [CMakePresets.json](../CMakePresets.json) to run different builds according to their build system and compiler.

 ### List all CMake presets

-The following command lists out all presents that are currently supported in the project.
+The following command lists out all presets that are currently supported in the project.

 ```
 cmake --list-presets